Medicaid Eligibility for Seniors in Arizona in 2025

 Getting Paid as a Family Caregiver

-Beyond paying for care at an approved long term care facility or paying for a professional caregiver, ALTCS can also pay a family member to provide in-home care.
+Beyond paying for care at an approved long-term care facility or paying for a professional caregiver, ALTCS can also pay a family member to provide in-home care.
 ALTCS will pay up to 40 hours a week of care, depending on medical necessity.
 When paying a family member as a caregiver, the ALTCS recipient is allowed to keep all of their income as long as it is below the ALTCS limit.
-Essentially, this means the family caregiver is paid entirely by the state unless the ALTCS recipient chooses to pay them for extra services out of their own pocket.
+This means the family caregiver is paid entirely by the state unless the ALTCS recipient chooses to pay them for extra services out of their own pocket.

 How Long Does the ALTCS Application Take?

 Generally, if everything is submitted on time and there are no hiccups, the Arizona Medicaid application will take between 60-90 days.
-For applications that require the use of a Miller Trust, processing time will increase.
+Processing time will increase for applications that require the use of a Miller Trust.
 A Miller Trust is necessary if an applicant is over the ALTCS income limit.
 Senior Planning can assist with the creation of a Miller Trust, sometimes called an Income Only Trust.

 Does Medicare Pay for Long Term Care in Arizona?

-In a word, no. Medicare is not designed to pay for long-term care beyond a qualified stay at a rehabilitation center or a short term stay at a skilled nursing facility (SNF).
-For individuals who need care longer than 100 days per Medicare pay period, or for individuals who have not been hospitalized but still need long term care, ALTCS is the Arizona program you need.
-For veterans in need of long term care, there might be other benefits available on top of ALTCS.
+In a word, no. Medicare is not designed to pay for long-term care beyond a qualified stay at a rehabilitation center or a short-term stay at a skilled nursing facility (SNF).
+For individuals who need care longer than 100 days per Medicare pay period or for individuals who have not been hospitalized but still need long-term care, ALTCS is the Arizona program you need.
+For veterans needing long-term care, other benefits might be available in addition to ALTCS.

 Can Someone Apply to ALTCS for Me?

 Yes.
 Arizona Medicaid allows each applicant to have what is called an authorized representative to help them through the application process.
 The representative can be a friend, family member, or even a paid representative.
-Because the ALTCS application is many people’s first experience with state bureaucracy, the process can be extremely complicated.
+Because the ALTCS application is the first experience many people have with state bureaucracy, the process can be extremely complicated.
 Errors or failure to submit correct documentation can result in delays or denial of the application.
-Also, if a person is over assets or income, the application will be denied immediately.
+Also, the application will be denied immediately if a person is over assets or income.
 This is why many Arizonans choose to hire a professional.
 Call Senior Planning today for a free consultation to learn how we might be able to help you.
-If you believe you have been unfairly denied coverage, we can assess where the application might have gone wrong.
+We can assess where the application might have gone wrong if you believe you have been unfairly denied coverage.

 Further Reading: